oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 # Introduction

-A Verifiable Credential is an tamper-evident statement made by an Issuer about a Subject of the Verifiable Credential.
+A Verifiable Credential is a tamper-evident statement made by an Issuer about a Subject of the Verifiable Credential.
 Verifiable Credentials are issued to Holders which can present Verifiable Credentials to Verifiers typically in form of Verifiable Presentations.